 NYU has established an Initiative in Data Science and Statistics that aims to harness today’s torrent of data in order to make advances in medicine, science, technology, business, and a range of other fields.

-New York University has established an Initiative in Data Science and Statistics that aims to harness today’s torrent of data in order to make advances in medicine, science, technology, business, and a range of other fields.
 The university-wide effort will include the creation of a Center for Data Science and graduate-degree programs in this emerging academic discipline.

 “Data Science is becoming a necessary tool to answer some of the big scientific questions and technological challenges of our times,” explained Gerard Ben Arous, director of NYU’s Courant Institute of Mathematical Sciences, which will house the Center for Data Science and a master’s-degree program.